scalatron/scalatron/Scalatron/doc/markdown/Scalatron CLI.md

         -targetDir <path>       the path of the local directory where the source files should be stored -id <int>               the version's ID

-    deleteVersion               deletes the version with the given ID; as user only -id <int>               the version's ID

     benchmark                   runs standard isolated-bot benchmark on given source files; as user only -sourceDir <path>       the path of the local directory where the source files can be found